Fredrum/rpi_v4l2_tests/README.md

 **3. Don't use the imx219 dt overlay!**
 For this particular setup to work we don't want to use this driver.
-I tried it out and seemed to get low latency and high frame rate.
+I tried it out and seemed to get low latency and high frame rate but it was a red herring.
 'dtoverlay=imx219'
 This driver is made for capturing raw bayered pixel data and its meant for the 'libcamera' library.
 My forum thread here:  https://www.raspberrypi.org/forums/viewtopic.php?f=107&t=293712